 Bees are hard to identify to species and many require microscopic examination of features to confirm to species identity.
 Therefore, we will use lethal sampling of bees directly from flowers known to be the species for specialist bees.
 For additional information on the pros and cons of lethal sampling, see: Pros and Cons of Lethal Sampling.

 Goals of the Targeted Ohio Specialist Bee-Flower Associations project:

 - Contribute to the first county and state list of bees in Ohio

 Challenge level: Medium to Difficult.
 This project will require you to recognize specific flowers (identification guides will be provided).
 You will have to distinguish between bees, flies, and other insects.
 We do not expect volunteers to identify bees to species, but knowing the broad groups of bees will increase your chances of finding a target specialist species.
-Volunteers will pin their own specimens before turning them in to MaLisa Spring at the Native Bee Lab on the Ohio State Newark campus (or pre-arranged location).
+Volunteers will turn in bees to MaLisa Spring at the Native Bee Lab on the Ohio State Newark campus (or pre-arranged location).

 What you will need:

 - Freezer space for temporary storage of specimens

 - Written permission to collect specimens, if collecting on property that you do not own

 - Not required, but useful: Knowledge of some plants, a wildflower guidebook, access to other plant identification resources, a camera, or access to the internet

 How we will help:

-- Email updates and target lists: By signing up for this project, you will get regular emails throughout the summer of what bees you can expect to be active, and which plant species that host specialist bees you should look out for.
+- Email updates and target lists: By signing up for this project, you will get regular emails of what bees you can expect to be active, and which plant species that host specialist bees you should look for.

 - Pinning Parties: In the fall, we hope to host pinning parties (pending pandemic status), where we will train you how to pin and prepare specimens if you are interested.
 Pinning and curatorial supplies will be provided on the caveat that we get to retain at least one specimen of each sex of each species.
 We ask that we be able to retain these “vouchers”, so that they can be archived in the museum for future research.